ThanhPham1987/flatgeobuf-vectordb/README.md

 | 1609 | Turtle in the distance   |            0.721267 |
 | 2596 | Rabbit coming to look    |            0.720095 |

+Same goes for another query `enjoying nature, plants and vegetation` with span `0.19`, retrieving 33 entries and leading to yet again the third most related query.
+Try yourself!

-This is kind of cool that you can use existing cloud-native components and just hack your way together without reinventing the wheel.
+It's kind of cool that you can use existing cloud-native components and just hack your way together without reinventing the wheel.
 It sort of worked - hurray! 🎉

 ## Use Cases
 Well, theoretically this could be very performant when the database is huge, with millions of records or more and you can have tens of thousands of concurrent requests, easily handled by a single nginx or caddy.
 This could dramatically reduce costs or even be used in some kind of pipeline.